practicalli/blog-cryogen/content/md/posts/clojure-cli-tools-understanding-aliases.md

 In this command the vector defines the path to the `:port` key and over-rides the default value. :log/mulog is a top-level key which changes the log publisher type.  `:profile` is another top-level key that sets the environment to `:dev` (e.g. to configure Integrant / Aero).

+Arguments in a nested map within the alias can be traversed (as with `get-in` and `update-in` functions) to override the default values in the alias.
+So to set a different port value :

 Argument keys should either be a top-level key or a vector of keys to refer to a key in a nested hash-map of arguments.

-Key/value pairs passed on the command line override any of the argument values define in the `:exec-args` section of the respective alias.

 > An alias can contain configuration to run both `clojure.main` and `clojure.exec` (useful if steadily migrating users from -M to -X approach without breaking the user experience)

 ### Form of clojure.exec command line arguments

-Key/value pairs are read as edn strings.
+Key/value pairs are read as EDN (extensible data notation that is the base syntax of Clojure).

 The command line shell needs a little help parsing

-Some EDN arguments need to be wrapped in single quotes, `''` to prevent the command line shell incorrectly interpreting them.
-Number values and keywords should not need wrapping though.
+Arguments that are vectors and hash maps should be wrapped in single quotes to avoid the command line shell splitting arguments at spaces, e.g. `'[:a :b]'`, `'{:c 1}'`.

 The double quotes in an EDN string must be wrapped by single quotes, along with vectors and hash-maps

+Number values and keywords should not need to be wrapped.

 * `'"strings in double quotes surround by single quotes"'`
 * `:key `[:service :port]` 9999`
 * `:config '{:log :console}'`

 ## User wide alias examples